jrandleman/Heist-Scheme/README.md

 ## Compose, Bind, & Id:
 0. __Compose N `<callable>`s__: `(compose <callable-1> ... <callable-N>)`
    * _Aliased as `o` for composition shorthand!_
-   * _Generates a procedure of N args that applies them to the procedure composition!_
+   * _Generates a procedure of N args that applies them to the callable composition!_

 1. __Bind N args to `<callable>`: `(bind <callable> <val-1> ... <val-N>)`__
    * _Generates a procedure that when invoked calls the arg-bound `<callable>`!_